Skip to content

 Negotiate a Commercial Settlement

-In some circumstances, negotiating a commercial settlement will be the best case scenario.
+In some circumstances, negotiating a commercial settlement will be the best-case scenario.
 You may agree to reduce the total amount of the debt in return for the debtor paying it immediately.
 Alternatively, you may choose to accept payment of the outstanding debt by periodic instalments.
 A commercial settlement provides certainty and avoids expensive and time-consuming court proceedings.

 There is no ‘correct way’ to engage in settlement negotiations.
 Written correspondence, informal settlement negotiations or a more formal mediation are all possible options to consider as part of the debt recovery process.
 However, it is important to remember that all settlement negotiations should be undertaken on a without prejudice basis to protect your legal position.
-Should they be unsuccessful, ‘without prejudice’ negotiations will not affect your ability to pursue court action at a later stage.

 Front page of publication